ckulla/xtext-tycho-example/README.md

-# Xtext Maven Example
+# Xtext Tycho Example

-This is a demo project showing how to build an Xtext project with maven.
+This is a demo project showing how to build an Xtext project with tycho / maven.

 ## Quick Start